jdg900/daen/README.md

 # Energy-based Domain Adaptation without Intermediate Dataset for Foggy Scene Segmentation
+Accepted at IEEE Transactions on Image Processing (TIP)
 ## Requirements
 This repository is implemented on
 + **Ubuntu 16.04**